tunbridgep/gmdx-vrsd-fork/Docs/List of Changes.md

     - A Laser Sight has been added to Smuggler's safe in the first NY visit (replaces a recoil mod)
     - The Silencer in Paul's Apartment, Full-Auto Mod in Tong's Lab, and Laser Sight in Smugglers Safe are all guaranteed to appear even with the weapon mod shuffle turned on.
     - Vandenberg:
-        - The security code is no longer given by the research team on Hardcore.
-You will need to use your hacking skill if you wish to access the security system!
+        - The Vandenberg `command`/`zebra42` login is not given to the player in Hardcore mode.
+Combined with the "Unknown Codes" modifier, this makes it impossible to access the security computers without hacking them.
+    - Oceanlab
+        - The `tech`/`sharkman` login has been removed from one of the hallway security computers in the Ocean lab map on Hardcore mode.
+This means that the only way to bypass security for the areas leading up to the sub pen will require hacking.
+The sub pen terminal still uses this login.
 - Miscellaneous Changes:
 	- Updated Weapons Hit blood effects to occur more consistently, by changing it so that blood rolls individually for each drop rather than rolling for whether or not blood will appear.
     - MJ12 Elites have had their voices reset to the default troop voices, because they don't have female-appropriate voice lines and the voices sound strange and broken in many ways.